akshatraika/exercise-2/x_team_style_guide.md

 ## Commenting style for public and private members of a class or interface:

-The same as the one in this guide: http://cs300-www.cs.wisc.edu/wp/index.php/2017/08/15/cs300-java-style-guide/
+commenting would also be same as cs300 style guide.

 ### Examples

-* classes
+* classes   -- class introduction comment
-* fields
+* fields   -- short explaination
 * constructors
 * methods
 * coding style (brackets, horizontal, and vertical spacing) for:
   * if statements